Frequently Asked Questions (FAQ)

-Our Studio Locator is the tool you're looking for.
+Our Studios-for-Lease Locator is the tool you're looking for.
 Each property owner is listed for each listing.
-If after consulting the locator, you'd still like to locate more opportunities, please fill out the Hyattsville CDC's Call for Assistance page or please e-mail the Gateway CDC Program and Facility Manager, John Paradiso.
+If after consulting the locator, you'd still like to locate more opportunities, please fill out the Hyattsville CDC's Assistance page or please e-mail the Gateway CDC Facility Manager.
 Include the following information requests: property location, space specifications, space price, press release date, and contact name, e-mail, and telephone.

-Please e-mail our webmasters to add to our resource.
+Please e-mail our webmaster team to add to our resource.
 Include all relevant information about the resource as well as its contact information.

 Businesses are brick-and-mortar that are located in the Arts District or are nearby and actively associate with the Arts District.
 Businesses' services/goods should appeal to the arts community ("arts-related"), e.g., work or serve goods/services in the visual arts, performing arts, arts management, culinary arts, cosmetology, design/planning fields, and other forms interpreted as formal studies of the arts.

 How's the map work?
-Our directory has a map that plots businesses with regular hours of operation, storefronts, or those regularly open for events.
+The map is in beta: it plots businesses with regular hours of operation, storefronts, or those regularly open for events.